-Do you have questions about a car accident liability case in Tallahassee?
+Do you have questions about a car accident liability case in Hillsborough County?
 Watch this video, then call Serrano Law today.

 Who’s responsible for paying my medical bills after a car accident liability case?